Doing Business in Slovenia

 Exporting to Slovenia

-Slovenia is one the best economic performers in Central and Eastern Europe, with a GDP per capita in n 2011, of $22,916 (88% of the EU average) and total GDP is $47.6 billion.
+Slovenia is one the best economic performers in Central and Eastern Europe, with a GDP per capita in 2014, of $24,000 and total GDP is $49.5 billion.
 The investment climate in Slovenia is stable, with an excellent infrastructure, a well-educated workforce, and a central location between western and Eastern Europe.
 There are no formal sectoral or geographic restrictions to foreign investment.
 There are, however, a number of informal barriers – including ambivalence toward FDI – that present challenges for non-Greenfield foreign investors.
 Additionally, foreign companies have cited several areas for improvement to strengthen the investment climate, including: Slovenian Government (GoS) lack of strategy to promote FDI, judicial backlog, difficulties in obtaining building permits, a high level of labor market rigidity, high social contributions and personal income taxes coupled with excessive administrative tax burdens, a lack of transparency in public procurement, unnecessarily complex/time-consuming bureaucracy, and confusion over lead responsibility or jurisdiction regarding foreign investment among government agencies.

 Our Country Commercial Guide presents a comprehensive look at Slovenia's commercial environment, including economic, political, and market analysis.
 The up-to-date report covers market conditions, best export prospects, export financing, assistance in finding distributors, and legal and cultural issues.
-For more information, please download the entire Slovenia’s 2012 Country Commercial Guide (PDF-988 KB).
+For more information, please download the entire Slovenia’s 2014 Country Commercial Guide (PDF 1,228 KB).

 2) Contact your local U.S. Export Assistance Center for advice and support on exporting to Slovenia.
-Contact a Trade Specialist Near You The U.S. Commercial Service has developed a range of services to help U.S. companies find business partners, which the U.S. Embassy can offer to you in Slovenia.
+The U.S. Commercial Service has developed a range of services to help U.S. companies find business partners, which the U.S. Embassy can offer to you in Slovenia.
 Find out more about our most popular programs.

 3) Contact your local Small Business Development Center (SBDCs).
 Starting a business can be a challenge, but there is help for you in your area.
 Small Business Development Centers (SBDCs) are partnerships primarily between the government and colleges/universities administered by the Small Business Administration and aims at giving educational services for small business owners and aspiring entrepreneurs.